 8. Warranty, defects

-8.3 Justified notices of defects that occur during the notification period for defects and are given notice of in good time shall be remedied by us with a choice of a replacement delivery or rectification of the defects.
+8.3 Defects that occur during the warranty period for defects and are given notice of in good time shall be remedied by us with a choice of a replacement delivery or rectification of the defects.
+This obligation also includes the expenses necessary for the chosen type of subsequent performance in accordance with paragraph 439 subsection 2 and 3 of the German Civil Code (BGB).
 If the customer has a justifiable complaint about the replacement delivery then the buyer is entitled to reduce the price or withdraw from the contract.
 Besides the withdrawal he is not entitled to any compensation for the damage due to the defect.
-If the Customer chooses compensation after subsequent fulfilment has failed, the Customer shall keep the goods if this is reasonable for him.
+If the Customer chooses compensation after subsequent fulfilment has failed, the Cus-tomer shall keep the goods if this is reasonable for him.
 The compensation shall be limited to the difference between the purchase price and the value of the defective object.
 This shall not apply if the contract violation was malicious on our part.